 It also has a very interesting motorsport history:

-“The History of Motor Sport and the Bwlch y Groes is nearly as old as motorsport.
+“The History of Motor Sport and the Bwlch-y-Groes is nearly as old as motorsport.
 Early motoring magazines often mention that editorial staff hand car manufacturers had been testing on the Bwlch y Groes owing to its status of a continual and sever gradient to one of the highest moorland crossings by a road in the UK.
-This leaves us with a wealth of material describing the setting and condition of the road nearly a 100 years ago.” https://speedtracktales.com/2014/12/27/heritage-highways-of-the-isdt-bwlch-y-groes-eunant-and-hirnant/
+This leaves us with a wealth of material describing the setting and condition of the road nearly a 100 years ago” (SpeedTrackTails).

-“Named Hellfire Pass by the English but better known by its Welsh name, Bwlch-7-Groes is the highest tarmacked pass in Wales.”
-100 Greatest Cycling Climbs - Britain.
+“Named Hellfire Pass by the English but better known by its Welsh name, Bwlch-Y-Groes. . . is the highest tarmacked pass in Wales” (100 Greatest Cycling Climbs - Britain).

-Another really scenic climb.
-Wales is treating us well.
-The road to get to this climb is brutally narrow and thick shrubs block the views ahead.
+The road to get to this climb is brutally narrow with thick shrubs blocking the views ahead.
 Essentially every turn is a blind curve.
-I encountered a car and had to back up nearly a kilometer to find a place where they could pass me.
+On our climb, we encountered a car and had to back up nearly a kilometer to find a place where they could pass.
 The climb is really unique.
 The landscape is rough, it’s easy to see how the area gets pounded with rain and freezing temps most of the year.
-Luckily for me the rain was holding.
-The climb goes up a ridge to a small parking lot.
-Saw two other cyclists at the summit.
+Luckily for us the rain was holding on our expedition.
+The climb goes up a ridge to a small parking lot, where we saw two other cyclists.

 We rank this monster as #2 most difficult in UK via the Fiet’s index.